 Online Advocacy Tools: Websites

-For most campaigns, a website will be your online focal point.
+For most campaigns, a website serves as an online focal point.
 It’s your virtual storefront, pulpit, recruiting office, library and begging center all rolled into one.
 Very often, it’s the first impression people will have of you — it’s your public face.
 And sometimes, it’s a goddamn embarrassment.

 What should your website be?
-For starters, it should be findable, navigable, relevant and current.
+For starters, it should be findable, navigable, relevant, integrated, sharable and current.
 It should accurately reflect the kind of organization you are, or at least the kind of organization you would like to be perceived to be.
-For 99% of campaigns, it’s your most important online asset.
+For 99% of campaigns, it’s your most important single online asset.

-Now, let’s look at what most political websites SHOULD be and figure out how to get them there.
+Now, let’s look at what kind of a communications tool most political websites SHOULD be and figure out how to get there from here.

 Be Findable